eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Note:
 The column runtime is not filled when the workload has been deleted.
-It means when the workload has been deleted from the current state and the workload state is reported as "removed".
+This can happen when the workload has been deleted from the current state and the workload state is reported as "removed".

 Tags:
 - GetWorkloads